 • No grades below B accepted

-The University of Massachusetts Boston's Doctor of Nursing Practice (DNP) program with an Adult/Gerontological Nurse Practitioner concentration prepares experienced nurses to lead healthcare transformation.
-This advanced program equips professionals with critical skills in health policy, clinical leadership, and evidence-based practice.
-Students develop expertise in improving patient outcomes, addressing healthcare disparities, and enhancing care quality for adult and elderly populations.
-The program offers flexible BS-to-DNP and MS-to-DNP pathways, requiring 1065 clinical hours and comprehensive coursework focused on advanced nursing practice, health informatics, and systemic healthcare improvements.
+UMass Boston's campus-based Doctor of Nursing Practice program with an Adult/Gerontological Nurse Practitioner concentration prepares experienced nurses to lead healthcare transformation.
+This advanced program equips professionals with critical skills in health policy, clinical leadership, and evidence-based practice, focusing on improving patient outcomes for adult and elderly populations.
+The program offers flexible BS-to-DNP and MS-to-DNP pathways requiring 1065 clinical hours.
+An entrance exam is required for this doctoral level program.

 • BS-to-DNP and MS-to-DNP options